Top Questions Answered

 We have direct mentorship from the Foundation for American Christian Education as well.

-There is a major training component to what we do here, as seen in quarterly parent training and monthly Renewing The Mind fellowship.
+There is a major training component to what we do here.
+We are equipping parents as well.

 We believe in having a village to walk through life with.
-As such, we will be having many gatherings together outside of our Homeschool Hive hours.
 We want to have fun together, adventure together, pray together and lift each other up when we are down.
 Many families do not have a support system.
 This can change here.

 Why would I join this group over the many more established ones that are successful in turning out faithful and well educated students, ready to advance into higher education?